The University Library’s interlibrary loan service provides resources from libraries across Canada and around the world.

 Once your document is available, a temporary link and instructions for document retrieval are emailed to your official USask email account (email@example.com).

-*IMPORTANT* PDF documents are available to download for five days from the time the document is first accessed.
-After this time the document link will expire.
+*IMPORTANT* PDF documents are available to download for 10 days from the time the document is supplied, and can be accessed three times.
 Remember to download a copy of your item for your personal use.

 Where do I pick up my interlibrary loan items?

-You will receive an email notice when your interlibrary loan arrives with details about where and when to pick it up.
-When you place an interlibrary loan request through the Murray Library or Leslie and Irene Dubé Health Sciences Library, the branch you choose will be your default pick up location.
+You will receive an email notice when your interlibrary loan or scan request has arrived / is ready with details about where and when to pick it up.

 Feedback from USask academics on interlibrary loan